shankar4/ProgrammingAssignment2/MyReadMe.md

-#11/20/14 Tried out the example with makeVector() and cachemean() functions provided by Prof. Peng, JHU
+#####11/20/14 Tried out the example with makeVector() and cachemean() functions provided by Prof. Peng, JHU.
+Comments on what works and what does not - included as a Wikipage - "Experiences with the given example"
-#11/20/14 Used solve() function on fairly large matrices
+#####11/20/14 Used solve() function on fairly large and small matrices.
+Comments on what works and what might surprise you - included as a Wikipage - "Use of solve() for matrix inversion"